 Everyone wants, and deserves, a qualified doctor with whom they can have a good partnership.
 You may be looking for a doctor due to a move or the need for a new specialist.
-Or you might be searching for a new doctor because you are unhappy with your current doctor for any number of reasons (for more information on when you should consider changing doctors, read the posts in my recent series.
-See links at the end of this post.)
-Finding a new doctor can be hard and worrisome.
+Or you might be searching for a new doctor because you are unhappy with your current doctor for any number of reasons.
+No matter the reason for needing or wanting a new doctor, finding a new one is often hard and worrisome.
 How do you find a new doctor you can trust?

 What to look for in a new doctor.